Introduction

 Duncan Stewart begins working in the Mill.

-In 1938 James Smith died and Duncan Stewart and his aunt, Emma, go into partnership and run the company.
+In 1938, James Smith died and Duncan Stewart with his aunt, Emma, go into partnership and run the company.

 The Flood